mattermost/mattermost-handbook-1/source/guides/operating-metrics.md

 # Operating Metrics

-## Business Customer
+## Customer
 Organization that purchases subscription licenses of at least 10 seats, other than non-profit or academic licenses.

-## Current Business Customers
+## Current Customers
-The number of business customers with at least one active subscription.
+The number of customers with at least one active subscription.

 ## Non-Business Customer
 Organization that purchases subscription licenses fewer than 10 seats or are purchasing either non-profit or academic licenses.